joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/26/weather/europe-heat-wave-temperatures.html

 **After Attacking Cargo Ship, Iran Presses Its Claim to Authority Over Strait**\
-`Iran issued a statement on Friday asserting its right to control traffic in the Strait of Hormuz, a day after firing on a container ship that took a route near Oman’s shore.`\
+`Iran issued a statement asserting its right to control traffic in the Strait of Hormuz, a day after firing on a container ship that took a route near Oman’s shore.`\
 https://www.nytimes.com/2026/06/26/world/middleeast/strait-of-hormuz-iran-attack.html

 **‘The Headlines’ News Quiz: Jun.
 26, 2026**\